aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

 pre-commit 2.11.1
 ```

 Next we need to go to our git repository of interest and create a config file for `pre-commit`.
-So we create this initial YAML config file that we are going to complete later:
+Here is the initial YAML config file that we are going to complete later:

 ```
 repos: